JoeBrueneman/Jammin_With_Spotify/README.md

 ### Joining Tables
 In preparation for the clusterization of the data, we experimented two approaches:
 - Approach 1: We summarize each individual playlist by averaging the numerical values of the features over all the tracks it contains.
-Note that the mean value of the key, the mode, and the time response features have no meaning and will be excluded from the model.
-In lieu of the mean, the statistical mode of the feature is reported in the corresponding dummy variable making the value a representation of the most common keys, time response, and the minor or major modes present in the playlist.
+Note that the mean value of the key, the mode, and the time signature features have no meaning and will be excluded from the model.
+In lieu of the mean, the statistical mode of the feature is reported in the corresponding dummy variable making the value a representation of the most common keys, time signature, and the minor or major modes present in the playlist.
 This approach is used when comparing a playlist directly with the tracks in the database.
   <br><br>
   <img src="https://github.com/JoeBrueneman/Jammin_With_Spotify/blob/Christophe/Images/View_mean.PNG" alt="View of the joined tables with averages" width="900"> <br><br>
 - Approach 2: A limitation of the first approach is that the mathematical averages hide the distribution for the features.
 A narrow distribution could mean that the user consciously or unconsciously gave a higher importance for this feature.
 We supplemented the number of features by adding the standard deviation of all the continuous variables for each playlist.
 A smaller standard deviation will reinforce the importance of the feature for the owner of the playlist, and will play in the clusterization.
 This approach is used when comparing a playlist with other playlists from the same cluster.